User Manual

 • “Secret Key” value -> “Secret Key”

-3. After entering the required information, save it in the Configuration Manager module.
-You can create a similar configuration for Android and iOS applications by following the same steps.
+1. After entering the required information, save it in the Configuration Manager module.
+You can also create a configuration for Android and iOS applications by following similar steps.

 Android Integration